top of page

 • Your baby’s pediatrician

-Screening tools can help determine whether postpartum depression is present and whether postpartum depression treatment is needed.
+Screening tools can help determine whether postpartum depression is present and what level of support is needed.

 Therapy as a Core Part of Postpartum Depression Treatment